YushanH/yushanh.github.io/_pages/about.md

 - a comprehensive neural network model for efficient musculoskeletal-driven skin deformation of animated characters
 - a dynamic mode capture paradigm for augmenting secondary effects (e.g. inertia) on top of our network
 - a robust meshing algorithm for generating volumetric hexahedron meshes from self-intersecting surfaces
-- position-based nonlinear Gauss-Seidel approach for quasistatic simulation as training data.
+- position-based nonlinear Gauss-Seidel approach for quasistatic simulation as training data
 - fast ML levelset for cloth simulations.

 \[Updated 4/30/2024\] Two of my papers are just accepted to SIGGRAPH 2024.
-I'll give an in-person presentation on my work in Denver, CO around July 29th.
+I'll give an in-person presentation on my work in Denver, CO on July 31st.

 \[Updated 5/31/2024\] I successfully defended my thesis.